garrandall/popular-music-data/tracks/imagine-that-ll-cool-j.md

 Rubber meets the road till the tire goes flat
 I filled it up with air again baby hold that
-You a bad girl look you got your sheets all wet Squeeze tight so i never forget the teacher's pet
+You a bad girl look you got your sheets all wet Squeeze tight so I never forget the teacher's pet

 I'ma get you for your paper